loadmill/loadmill-docs/domain-verification.md

 1. Go to **Account Settings &gt; Domains**.
 2. Enter your domain host name \(including subdomains\) in the text area at the top of the page and click **Verify**.
-3. You will be promped and asked to host a small text file on your server in order to prove you own your domain, E.g.  `myapp.com/loadmill-challenge/aSnd5K8L86Pggg1rGLPgLlf6guK.txt`.
+3. You will be promped and asked to host a small text file on your server in order to prove you own your domain, e.g.  `myapp.com/loadmill-challenge/aSnd5K8L86Pggg1rGLPgLlf6guK.txt`.
 4. Once the file is hosted on your server, click **Verify** to complete the process.

 # Express Middleware